j0ecarter/oop-coffee-machine/README.md

 # OOP Coffee Machine

-I originally completed projects from Angela Yu's 100 Days of Code course across 2021–2023.
-After the original files were lost during a laptop change, this project was reconstructed in 2026 with substantial AI coding assistance.
-The Git history represents the reconstruction and first GitHub publication, not the original course timeline.

 A command-line coffee machine built around a small class and recipe objects.
 It tracks water, milk, coffee and earnings while validating each order before changing the inventory.

 ## Run